jlyman/twilio-contact-center/README.md

 Before you can use the demo please open `http://<your_application_name>/setup` and configure the application.
 The demo overview will be accessible at `http://<your_application_name>`.
 Please note, if process.env.PORT is not set the applications runs on port 5000.

 If you are running the demo locally please remember that Twilio needs a publically-accessible address for webhooks, and the setup process registers these with Twilio.
 As such, you'll need to run something like ngrok instead of just hitting http://localhost:5000/.
 As you get new addresses from ngrok you'll need to also rerun the setup process to register the updated address with Twilio.
+Otherwise you get errors running setup such as "Invalid URL"

 **Note:** On Google Chrome a secure HTTPS connection is required to do phone calls via WebRTC.
 Use a tunnel that supports HTTPS such as ngrok, which can forward the traffic to your webserver.